Publication Ethics Media Publikasi Promosi Kesehatan Indonesia (MPPKI)

 - 'Salami' publication is prohibited in Jurnal MPPKI

-- Authors must follow the criteria described in the writing guideline for the authors of MPPKI (Media Publikasi Promosi Kesehatan Indonesia): The Indonesian Journal of Health Promotion.
+- Authors must follow the criteria described in the writing guideline for the authors of Media Publikasi Promosi Kesehatan Indonesia (MPPKI).

 - Authors are not advised to publish any personal information that may make identity of the patient recognizable in the form of the description section, photograph or genealogy.
 If photographs of patients are very important and indispensable as scientific information, the authors should have received approval in written form and has clearly stated it.

 - In the case of experiments on humans, the authors state that the study was in accordance with the ethical standards of the Helsinki declaration, which leads the human experiment.
 If there are doubts raised whether the study took place in accordance with the declaration, the author should explain it.
 In the case of experiments on animals, the author has certified that the author has followed the guidelines and abroad with regard to animal experiments in the laboratory.